Draggie306/CheatSheets/A level/source/Geography.md

 **Glacio-fluvial** means **an environment shaped by glacial meltwater.**
 Geomorphic means changes (**morph**) to the land (**geo)**.

+Note: The influence of climate change is also required for all these landforms.
+This **does not mean present-day climate change** - rather, climatic shifts that have occured throughout the past and Pleistocene epoch, from warm interglacials to cooler stadials.

 ### Eskers

-Eskers are long, sinuous (having many curves and turns) ridges made from sand, gravel and other types of glacial till deposited on valley floors by glacial meltwater flowing through subglacial and englacial tunnels, as well as through supraglacial channels.
+Eskers are long, sinuous (*many curves and turns*) ridges made from sand, gravel and other types of glacial till deposited on valley floors by glacial meltwater flowing through **subglacial and englacial tunnels**.

 > Eskers are "elongated ridges of glaciofluvial sediment deposited by subglacial meltwater pipes".

 These tunnels and channels over time become filled up with sediment.
 During deglaciation, this sediment is dropped onto the bedrock leaving **stratified** ridges, signifying that a glacial meltwater tunnel was somewhere above it.
 This could be either a kame (see below) or an esker.

-Some argue that deposition is caused when pressure is released at the glacier's snout, so as the glacier retreats, the point of deposition retreats too.
-This can describe their beaded appearance (vary in height and width throughout) with the beads of greater size representing periods of relatively slow retreat, or halted ablation.
+The general consensus is that the deposition is caused when **pressure is released** at the glacier's snout, so as the glacier retreats, the point of deposition retreats too.
+This can describe their **beaded** appearance (vary in height and width throughout) with the beads of greater size representing periods of relatively slow retreat, or halted ablation.
 Others may say that the larger beads are caused as a result of greater load carried by the meltwater in summer seasons.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Eskers.png) *Here's 2 angles showing what they look like, in Svalbard.*